roseyAI/shopify-customizations/README.md

-# **📩 Shopify Fix: Add "Full Name" to a Newsletter Form (Prestige Theme)**
+# 📩 Shopify Fix: Add First and Last Name to a Newsletter Form (Prestige Theme)

-## 🧩 Problem:
+## 🧩 Problem

- Shopify's built-in newsletter forms only support a limited set of fields — like contact[email], contact[first_name], and contact[tags].
+Prestige Theme default newsletter form only collects an email address, which limits personalization and segmentation.
+There's no built-in option for capturing first and last names — something most email marketing tools benefit from.

-When I added a custom Full Name field using contact[full_name], it looked great on the front-end, but neither Shopify nor ActiveCampaign saved the name.
-Only the email got submitted.
+## ✅ Solution

-Turns out, Shopify ignores unrecognized form fields, including contact[full_name].
+We added two supported fields — `contact[first_name]` and `contact[last_name]` — directly to the newsletter form.
+These are recognized by Shopify and passed properly to connected apps like ActiveCampaign.

-## ✅ Solution:
+No JavaScript or apps required — just a simple Liquid update.

-I kept the single “Full Name” input on the front end, and used JavaScript to split the name into first and last just before the form submits — so Shopify stores it correctly.
+## 🛠 How I Did It (Prestige Theme)

-## 🛠 How I did it (Prestige Theme)
+### 1. Located the default form block in `newsletter.liquid`

- 1. Added a new input to the form.
-Went to newsletter.liquid and located this block:
+Original code:
 ```
 <div class="form-row">
   {%- assign input_label = 'general.newsletter.email' | t -%}